Photo: Tyler Nix on Unsplash

 Plus, there are always other ways to dress it up (pairing it with your wedding ring may make all the difference, you know).

 If by the end of those few weeks, you still can't see yourself wearing it, decide what you dislike about it, and break the news gently.
+You can also start by telling him how touched you were and everything you loved about the proposal.
 The right time matters, too.

 If you're really uncomfortable with the look and feel of the ring, it may be better for you to change the design (slightly or to an entirely new one), as you'll be wearing it for life, and don't want to be begrudging (we really hope not) your fiance for not knowing your style better.